omar123mok/YAML-Python/README.md

 This repository contains a validadasdsadtion script and GitHub Actions workflow to validate data in a YAML file.

 # File Structure
-data.yaml: Example YAML file containing data to be validated. test_validation.py: Python script that validates data in the YAML file.
+data.yaml: Example YAML file containing data to be validated.11 test_validation.py: Python script that validates data in the YAML file.
 .github/workflows/validate.yaml: GitHub Actions workflow that runs the validation script on push.
 Script Functionality